-20 Things I Wish Every New Mom Knew
+20 Things I Wish I Knew Before Becoming a Mom

 I wanted to share some of the most important things I’ve learned and feel all new moms should know.
-When you’re pregnant you get a lot of advice, even if unsolicited, and some of it is true, some of it is actually helpful, and some of it is just plain annoying.
-So rather than spew around advice that won’t actually help new, first time moms, I thought I would share 12 things every new mom should know before giving birth.
+When you’re pregnant you get a lot of advice, even if unsolicited, and some of it is true, some of it's helpful, some of it's annoying.
+Despite the information overload from friends and family, there's a handful of things I wish someone clued me in on Looking back on the past year I've spent being a "first time mom" there is

 2. Being a mom can be very isolating at times